MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The Display module contains the C part of the MicroUI implementation which manages graphical displays.
 This module is composed of three elements:

 - the C part of MicroUI Display API (a built-in C archive) called Graphics Engine,
-- an implementation of a Low Level APIs for the displays (LLUI_DISPLAY) that the BSP must provide (see :ref:`LLDISPLAY-API-SECTION`),
+- an implementation of Abstraction Layer APIs for the displays (LLUI_DISPLAY) that the BSP must provide (see :ref:`LLDISPLAY-API-SECTION`),
-- an implementation of a Low Level APIs for MicroUI drawings.
+- an implementation of Abstraction Layer APIs for MicroUI drawings.

 Functional Description